Stanko/Stanko.github.io/_posts/2016-07-13-null-object-meetup-vol-3.md

 Grab the slides:

 * <a href="/public/pdf/Null Object Tech Meetup - Keeping up with the tech.pdf">Keeping up with the tech</a>
-* <a href="/public/pdf/Null Object Tech Meetup - SPAs are hard">Single Page Applications are hard</a>
+* <a href="/public/pdf/Null Object Tech Meetup - SPAs are hard.pdf">Single Page Applications are hard</a>

 {:.Image.Image--lg}
 ![Milos Pavlicevic talking at tech meetup](/public/img/meetup-vol-2/1.JPG)